mithrandie/csvq/docs/_posts/2006-01-02-operator-precedence.md

 # Operator Precedence

-The following table list operators from highest precedence to lowest.
+The following table list operators from the highest precedence to lowest.

 | precedence | operators | associativity |
 | :- | :- | :- |